 This is good, but I’d push this further.
 For one, the poem itself is essentially a kind of victory ode, whose roots go back to the ancient Greeks.
 It is not a journalistic account of the battle as a whole, but rather a poetic, allegorical account of one specific, shining moment—that breathless instant when the flag could finally be seen.
 Everything about the text must be understood in that light.

 In a song where two verses set up that dramatic moment where the flag could be seen, thus driving the British to flight… why would Key suddenly make a statement about brutal killings that took place all too frequently in plantation slavery?
-Or for that matter, why comment on the ethnic make-up of the invading British army?
+Or for that matter, why comment on the ethnic make-up of the invading British army at that particular moment?

 To that point, throughout the poem, Key uses general terms like “foe” without specifically naming the British or the Royal Navy that was, in fact, shelling Ft.
 McHenry.
 So why would it be that the only discrete group he does name be African slaves?